oturns/geosnap/README.md

 ## osnap modules

-- osnap.data Data handling
+- `osnap.data`:           Ingest, create, and manipulate space-time datasets
-- osnap.analytics Analytics for neighborhood analysis
+- `osnap.analytics`:      Analyze neighborhood dynamics
-- osnap.harmonize Statistical interpolation methods for harmonizing boundaries over time
+- `osnap.harmonize`:      Harmonize neighborhood boundaries over time using spatial statistical methods
-- osnap.visualization Visualization of neighborhood dynamics
+- `osnap.visualization`:  Visualize neighborhood dynamics

+## Installation
+The recommended method for installing OSNAP, is with [anaconda](https://www.anaconda.com/download/).

+To get started with the development version, clone this repository or download it manually then run the following commands:

+`cd osnap`
+`conda env create -f environment.yml`
+`python setup.py develop`
+`source activate osnap`

+This will download the appropriate dependencies and install OSNAP in its own conda environment

 ## Development